The Doctor and the Devils

-The Doctor and The Devils is a 1985 British gothic horror film directed by Freddie Francis, and produced by Mel Brooks, through his production company Brooksfilms.
-It is based upon the true story of Burke and Hare, who in 1828 Edinburgh, Scotland, murdered at least 16 people and sold their bodies for anatomical dissection.
+The Doctor and The Devils is a 1985 gothic horror film directed by Freddie Francis and starring Timothy Dalton, Jonathan Pryce, Stephen Rea, Julian Sands, Patrick Stewart and Twiggy.
+It is based upon the true story of William Burke and William Hare, who in 1828 Edinburgh, Scotland, murdered at least 16 people and sold their bodies for anatomical dissection.

-The film stars Timothy Dalton as Dr. Thomas Rock (a character based on the real-life Dr. Knox, to whom Burke and Hare supplied bodies) and features Jonathan Pryce and Stephen Rea as Fallon and Broom, characters based upon Burke and Hare.
-The film was directed by Freddie Francis, and features a script adapted by Sir Ronald Harwood from an unproduced screenplay by Dylan Thomas.
+The film was produced by Mel Brooks, through his production company Brooksfilms.
+The script was adapted by Ronald Harwood from an unproduced screenplay by Dylan Thomas.
+A previous attempt to film the script in 1965, by director Nicholas Ray, had failed due to production troubles.

+The film was released on October 4, 1985, to mixed reviews.
+It was one of the last films directed by Freddie Francis, before he returned to cinematography full-time.

 Plot

-Dr. Thomas Rock (Timothy Dalton) is a respected 19th-century anatomist lecturing at a prominent medical school.
+In 1828, Dr. Thomas Rock is a respected anatomist lecturing at a prominent medical school.
 He is deeply passionate about improving medical knowledge, a pursuit for which he believes "the ends justify the means."
 Unfortunately, due to the laws of the time very few cadavers are legally available to the medical profession, necessitating the use of body snatchers or "Resurrection men" by the medical establishment to procure additional specimens.
-Dr. Rock's young assistant Dr. Murray (Julian Sands) is given the task of buying the bodies, for which he is authorized to pay a small fortune, particularly for fresher corpses.
+Dr. Rock's young assistant Dr. Murray is given the task of buying the bodies, for which he is authorized to pay a small fortune, particularly for fresher corpses.

-When alcoholic miscreants Fallon (Jonathan Pryce) and Broom (Stephen Rea) overhear details of the arrangement, they begin to murder the locals and sell their bodies.
+When alcoholic miscreants Robert Fallon and Timothy Broom overhear details of the arrangement, they begin to murder the locals and sell their bodies.
 Gradually, Dr. Murray becomes more suspicious of the string of fresh bodies turning up at the medical school, but Dr. Rock dismisses his concerns.
-Meanwhile, Murray has begun to fall for beautiful local prostitute Jennie Bailey (Twiggy), who soon becomes the target of Fallon and Broom's murderous enterprise.
-When Jennie's friend Alice (Nichola McAuliffe) turns up dead in Dr. Rock's dissection room, Murray realizes what is happening and heroically rescues Jennie from a murderous Fallon.
+Meanwhile, Murray has begun to fall for beautiful local prostitute Jennie Bailey, who soon becomes the target of Fallon and Broom's murderous enterprise.
+When Jennie's friend Alice turns up dead in Dr. Rock's dissection room, Murray realizes what is happening and heroically rescues Jennie from a murderous Fallon.
 Both killers are soon arrested, but Broom agrees to turn state's evidence against his former partner, and is set free, unrepentant.
 Fallon is executed by hanging.
 Dr. Rock, for his part in the killings, is the subject of widespread public outrage, but ultimately not punished or censured by his colleagues.

-The film ends with Rock pondering his responsibility for the horrors and concluding, "oh my God -- I knew what I was doing."
+The film ends with Rock pondering his responsibility for the horrors and concluding, "oh my God – I knew what I was doing."